 - This MOE brochure is a guide to finding support: Digital Technologies and the New Zealand Curriculum.

 See below for information, resources, and regular updates on digital technologies professional supports.

 Tahi Rua Toru Tech is a national team-based challenge about creating solutions for real-world problems using digital technologies.
 It is for students in years 0–13 and will take place in ten regions over ten weeks.
 Regional winners at a range of levels will then compete for the national championship in November.

 A “people’s choice award” will go to students who provide the most compelling content – such as photographs, videos, and blog posts – to support their entry.

 Tahi Rua Toru Tech is especially effective for students without high-level digital skills.
 Students can learn and strengthen skills in research, teamwork, written communication, design, and development.
 Resources and industry mentor partnerships are provided to support teachers and their students.
 Resources are available in English and te reo Māori.

 Tahi Rua Toru Tech is being delivered in partnership between the Ministry of Education and not-for profit organisations led by IT Professionals and Royal Society Te Apārangi.

-- an app by primary-school students to help new entrants learn about school before they arrive
+- an app to help new kids find their way around school

 For more information or to register your interest: Tahi Rua Toru Tech Challenge